pmunoz-defontana/generative-ai-ml-latam-samples/blueprints/genai-marketing-campaigns/frontend/README.md

 ## Requirements

-In order to run and deploy this project, you need to have installed:
+In order to run this project, you need to have installed:

 - Node >= 18.x.x